 Presented as part of the 700th anniversary celebrations of the poet’s death, Dante’s epic journey through the afterlife, The Divine Comedy, is realised in a major artistic collaboration between trailblazing forces of the contemporary arts scene.

 In an inaugural co-production with Paris Opera Ballet and music co-commission with the Los Angeles Philharmonic, Wayne McGregor’s groundbreaking choreography comes together with a virtuoso new score by one of the most influential musicians of the 21st Century, composer-conductor Thomas Adès, and designs by the acclaimed artist Tacita Dean, celebrated for her pioneering and poetic work across film and other mediums.
 With esteemed lighting designer Lucy Carter and dramaturg Uzma Hameed, the creative team unite in this three-part work for the full Company to illuminate the extraordinary vision of Dante.

 Image: Purgatorio, Design: Tacita Dean, 2021, Courtesy the artist; Frith Street Gallery, London and Marian Goodman Gallery, New York/Paris

 Generous philanthropic support from

-Julia and Hans Rausing, Sir Lloyd and Lady Dorfman, The Sargent Charitable Trust, Susan and John Burns, the John S Cohen Foundation and The Goldhammer Foundation.
+Julia and Hans Rausing, Mr and Mrs Baha Bassatne, Sir Lloyd and Lady Dorfman, The Sargent Charitable Trust and the Friends of Covent Garden

 Music co-commission with